Dxxrk/DxrkTheme/README.md

   - download the theme file.
   - place it in the BetterDiscord themes folder || folder directory : %appdata%/betterdiscord/themes.
   - enable DarkComfy in the themes tab.

+## Plugins

+  - For the theme to work correctly, the [GameActivityToggle](https://betterdiscord.app/plugin/GameActivityToggle) plugin is required.

 ## Credits

 - [Obscure](https://github.com/Obscure-Git) for modern icons and user controls area addons and other css snippets i used.